Kurt-Friedhelm Steinwegs

-Kurt-Friedhelm Steinwegs (born December 5, 1960), nicknamed The Monster from Lower Rhine, is a German serial killer who murdered six people between 1974 and 1983.
+Kurt-Friedhelm Steinwegs (born 5 December 1960), nicknamed The Monster from Lower Rhine, is a German serial killer who murdered six people between 1974 and 1983.

 Childhood

 Kurt-Friedhelm Steinwegs was born as the fifth of eight children of a casual worker and his wife.
 The mother died in 1970 at the age of only 35 years.
 After his father looked after the children alone for two years, he invited a female friend to look after the children with him, both living in a marriage-like relationship.

-The youngest brother was given for adoption, two brothers were housed in children's homes, and another became a criminal and was detained for it.
+The youngest brother was given up for adoption, two brothers were housed in children's homes, and another became a criminal and was detained for it.

 Home accommodation

 In November 1974, Steinwegs was housed in a youth centre in Gifhorn, Lower Saxony.
 During this time he killed 59-year-old Ernst Dorf with a stone, but this was not revealed until years later.

 In April 1976, the institution saw no further funding opportunities and requested a transfer for the boy.
 Eventually, in October 1976 he was housed in a curative education facility in Burglengenfeld, Bavaria.
 In July 1977, he was released and returned to live with his father in Willich.